Memory of our 3 Squadron Colleagues who Gave their

 Son of Francis Gordon Sanders and Elsie Madge Sanders, of Jamestown, South Australia.

-On 26/9/44 at 0725 Pilot Officer Sanders in Curtiss Kittyhawk IV FX569 led six aircraft off to bomb gun positions at M 637026.
+On 26/9/44 at 0725 Pilot Officer Sanders in Curtiss Kittyhawk IV FX569 led six aircraft off to bomb gun positions at M637026.
 Flight Sergeant Matley returned early with engine trouble, the other five successfully attacked two heavy guns sited two hundred yards southwest of the Causese road junction.
-After reforming, a lone vehicle was seen on highway 67 at M 5320 which Pilot Officer Sanders went down to attack, experiencing intense 20mm flak suggesting the target was a decoy.
-Going on towards Bologna. at 0820 Sanders saw another lone vehicle at M 1047.
-Alter instructing Flight Sergeant Finch (FX725) to lead the other three along highway 9 to Rimini, Sanders went down to attack the vehicle, and although no flak was seen, he disappeared and wasn't seen again.
+After re-forming, a lone vehicle was seen on Highway 67 at M5320 which Pilot Officer Sanders went down to attack, experiencing intense 20mm flak suggesting the target was a decoy.
+Going on towards Bologna, at 0820 Sanders saw another lone vehicle at M1047.
+After instructing Flight Sergeant Finch (FX725) to lead the other three along Highway 9 to Rimini, Sanders went down to attack the vehicle, and although no flak was seen, he disappeared and wasn't seen again.
 He was called repeatedly with no reply and, as the other aircraft were low on fuel, they had to return to base.

 Son of Albert Edward and Ivy Jane Fountain, of Bondi Beach, New South Wales, Australia.

-On 6/12/44 at 0955 Flight Lieutenant Ian Roediger (in North American Mustang III KH615) led a formation of eleven 3 Squadron Mustangs on a long-range strafing operation to Brod/Sarajevo in Yugoslavia over 10/10ths cloud at 3,000 feet which extended as far as could be seen to the east and south, with a small clearing to the north-west over what was thought to be Drazica.
-Twenty vehicles entering the town from the north looked American so weren't attacked.
-A railway viaduct at SF 1977 was bombed and near-missed, several bombs failed to explode.
-As the weather deteriorated the leader decided to return to base, although a train with thirty loaded trucks moving east in one of the valleys skirting the Sava river was seen through a break in the cloud and thoroughly strafed.
+On 6/12/44 at 0955 Flight Lieutenant Ian Roediger (in Mustang III KH615) led a formation of eleven 3 Squadron Mustangs on a long-range strafing operation to Brod/Sarajevo in Yugoslavia over 10/10ths cloud at 3,000 feet, which extended as far as could be seen to the east and south, with a small clearing to the north-west over what was thought to be Drazica.
+Twenty vehicles entering the town from the north looked American, so weren't attacked.
+A railway viaduct at SF1977 was bombed and near-missed, several bombs failed to explode.
+As the weather deteriorated the leader decided to return to base, although a train with 30 loaded trucks moving east in one of the valleys skirting the Sava river was seen through a break in the cloud and thoroughly strafed.
 On returning, the weather closed in and the 3 Squadron formation had to detour to the south to avoid heavy cloud.
-Over the Adriatic they received a homing signal from MORU control and descended from 16,000 feet through 10/10ths cloud, breaking over the sea at 5,000 feet, approximately 50 miles off the Italian coast, although the cloud was down to 1,000 feet in places.
-All pilots were running low on fuel but returned safely, except for Warrant Officer Fountain in North American Mustang III KH630 who acknowledged the homing signal but did not break cloud with the rest and was presumed lost.
-His commission was notified on 18/12/44.
+Over the Adriatic they received a homing signal from MORU control and descended from 16,000 feet through 10/10ths cloud, breaking through cloud-base over the sea at 5,000 feet approximately 50 miles off the Italian coast, although the cloud was down to 1,000 feet in places.
+All pilots were running low on fuel but returned safely, except for Warrant Officer Fountain in North American Mustang III KH630, CV-E, who acknowledged the homing signal but did not break cloud with the rest and was presumed lost.
+Ron's commission was notified on 18/12/44.
+[Cec Plumb's diary records: Our recently-acquired Mustangs were forced to break formation to avoid collision in the cloud.
+CV-W ran so short of fuel that the pilot was forced to land at Falconara.
+CV-X took a chance on the last few miles and landed safely at Fano with a bare 2.5 gallons to spare.]

 Son of Frederick Victor and Isabel May Thomas, of East Malvern, Victoria, Australia.